NetAtmo Weather Station Review

 As can be seen, the data on the station can be shown via a Widget (actually from a 3rd party Netatmo site) and Netatmo also operate their own Network where other station owner’s data can be seen on a map.

 This is useful for local comparisons and it’s easy to see when a station is incorrectly sited.
+I can see a couple of local stations where the temperature is wildly high, so it’s important.
 The third party sites can also enable much more extensive analysis than the Netatmo one and it’s possible to set up a weather station page to display current readings

 Verdict on the NetAtmo Weather Station